Skip to main content

 Learning and teaching

-The discussion and group work will enable you to think critically and contribute to the debates and topics presented during the lectures.
+The discussion and group work will enable students to think critically and contribute to the debates and topics presented during the lectures.

-The discussion-led sessions and the lectures will be supplemented by resources available to students via Learning Central.
+The discussion-led sessions and the lectures themselves will be supplemented by internet resources available to the students via Learning Central.

 Syllabus: